🔼The name Carmel: Summary

 - From the noun כרמל (karmel), plantation or orchard.

 🔼The name Carmel in the Bible

-- The lesser known Carmel is a village south of Hebron.
-At this Carmel king Saul erects a monument for himself after his battle against the Amalekites (1 Samuel 15:12) and that will cost him his crown (15:23).
-Nabal, the Calebite lived in Carmel (1 Samuel 25:1-2) with his wife Abigail.
-Nabal is rude to David's men, and David rides out to avenge his honor.
-Abigail stops David, by riding towards him and saying just about the worst things about her husband a wife can.
-Ten days after that, Nabal dies and Abigail becomes David's wife (25:42).
+- The lesser known Carmel was a village south of Hebron.
+At this Carmel king Saul erected a monument for himself after his battle with the Amalekites (1 Samuel 15:12) and that would cost him his crown (15:23).
+Nabal, the Calebite lived in Carmel (25:1-2) with his wife Abigail.
+Nabal was rude to David's men, and David rode out to avenge his honor.
+Abigail stopped David, by riding towards him and saying just about the worst things about her husband a wife can.
+Ten days after that, Nabal died and Abigail became David's wife (25:42).

 🔼Etymology of the name Carmel